-If an investigation concludes that a student has engaged in bullying conduct prohibited by this policy, the principal or principal's designee shall determine the consequences on a case-by-case basis.
+If an investigation concludes that a student has engaged in bullying conduct prohibited by this policy, the president or president's designee shall determine the consequences on a case-by-case basis.
 Bullying behavior can take many forms.
 Accordingly, there is no single, appropriate response to substantiated acts of bullying.

-When acts of bullying are identified early and/or when such acts do not reasonably require a severe disciplinary response in the judgment of the principal or designee, students should be counseled as to the definition of bullying, its prohibition, and their duty to avoid any conduct that could be considered bullying.
+When acts of bullying are identified early and/or when such acts do not reasonably require a severe disciplinary response in the judgment of the president or president's designee, students should be counseled as to the definition of bullying, its prohibition, and their duty to avoid any conduct that could be considered bullying.

-While bullying as defined above will generally warrant disciplinary action against the student responsible for the bullying, whether and to what extent disciplinary action is required is a matter for the discretion of the principal or designee.
+While bullying as defined above will generally warrant disciplinary action against the student responsible for the bullying, whether and to what extent disciplinary action is required is a matter for the discretion of the president or president's designee.
 The goal is for the child responsible for the bullying to receive redemption, learn, and refrain from bullying others in the future.
 Any disciplinary or remedial action shall be designed to correct the problem behavior, prevent future occurrences of such behavior, protect the victim, provide support and assistance to the victim and perpetrator, and prevent the likelihood of retaliation.